F. Van Wyck Mason: Writing career and personal life

-During the next few years, he wrote two companion books to Three Harbours – Stars on the Sea and Rivers Of Glory – as well as three more Hugh North mysteries.
+During the next few years, Mason wrote two companion books to Three Harbours – Stars on the Sea and Rivers Of Glory – as well as three more Hugh North mysteries.
 These books all sold well, especially Stars on the Sea, which was a top 10 bestseller for 1940, and Mason was very successful when the war interrupted his writing.
-He re-enlisted in the Army after Pearl Harbor and suspended his writing career, though he did manage to write some youth oriented war stories using the name Frank W. Mason.
+He re-enlisted in the Army after Pearl Harbor and suspended his writing career, though he did manage to write some youth-oriented war stories using the name Frank W. Mason.
 At this time he also published a couple of reworked pulp serials using the name Ward Weaver.
 During World War II, he worked as Chief Historian on General Eisenhower's staff, having achieved the rank of Colonel, and received numerous awards for bravery.
 His main responsibility was to document the war for future generations, but he also wrote a famous communiqué which announced the activities of D-Day to the world.
 As part of his duties he followed behind or with advancing troops as they worked their way into enemy territory and was one of the first into some of the concentration camps, including Buchenwald.

-After the war, he settled into a more leisurely lifestyle of a little more than one book per year, which he was to maintain for the next quarter century.
+After the war, Mason settled into a more leisurely lifestyle of a little more than one book per year, which he was to maintain for the next quarter century.
 His style was well refined by this time, and he published a series of fairly popular books.
 He finished his American Revolution series with Eagle in the Sky in 1948.
 The next year he wrote Cutlass Empire, a popular novel about the famous buccaneer Henry Morgan, and during 1951 started a trilogy about the US Civil War.

-During the 1950s, he rewrote more of his pulps for the paperback market and published a successful youth book named The Winter At Valley Forge during 1955.
+During the 1950s, Mason rewrote more of his pulps for the paperback market and in 1955 published a successful youth book titled The Winter At Valley Forge.
 After that, he continued to write historical novels for youths.
-Also during the 1950's, he relocated from Baltimore to Bermuda.
+Also during the 1950s, he relocated from Baltimore to Bermuda.
 His wife was ill during this period and finally died in 1958.

-He was soon remarried to Jean-Louise Hand, his long-time secretary.
+Mason soon married Jean-Louise Hand, his long-time secretary.
 He spent the rest of his life in Bermuda, writing historical fiction for adults and youths, as well as several more Hugh North novels.

 Death

-He drowned in 1978, while swimming off the coast of Bermuda after having finished his final novel, Armored Giants, about the battle between the Monitor and Merrimack, which was published posthumously during 1980.
+Mason drowned in 1978, while swimming off the coast of Bermuda after having finished Armored Giants, about the battle between the Monitor and Merrimack, which was published posthumously in 1980.

 Writing

 Overview

-As a writer his career was based on popular fiction but included four main genres: Pulp fiction, Mystery/intrigue (mainly based on series character Hugh North), historical fiction, and young adult fiction.
+As a writer Mason's career was based on popular fiction but included four main genres: Pulp fiction, Mystery/intrigue (mainly based on series character Hugh North), historical fiction, and young adult fiction.